csdms/pymt/README.rst

         cem.update()

-PyMT is an element of the `CSDMS Workbench`_, an integrated system of software tools, technologies, and standards for building and coupling models.
+*pymt* is an element of the `CSDMS Workbench`_, an integrated system of software tools, technologies, and standards for building and coupling models.

-This material is based upon work supported by the National Science Foundation under Grant No. `1831623`_,
+This work is supported by the National Science Foundation under Grant No. `1831623`_,
 *Community Facility Support:
 The Community Surface Dynamics Modeling System (CSDMS)*.